authorjapps/zerocode/README.md

 web.application.endpoint.context=
 ```

+Note the `assertThat(...)`, `GIVEN-WHEN-THEN` statements have become implicit here and we have overcome two major overheads.

-And the assertThat(...), GIVEN-WHEN-THEN steps become implicit.
-We don't have to deal with them explicitly as the framework handles these complexities and makes the testing very very easy <br/>
+We don't have to deal with them explicitly as the framework handles these complexities and makes the testing cycle very very easy for us <br/>

 ~~GIVEN- the GitHub REST api GET end point,~~ <br/>
 ~~WHEN- I invoke the API,~~ <br/>